Cable news in the United States: CNBC

 CNBC (originally an abbreviation for the Consumer News and Business Channel) was launched by NBC in 1989 after the purchase of Satellite Program Network, and merged with competitor Financial News Network that same year.
-It is owned by the NBCUniversal News Group, a unit of the NBCUniversal Television Group division of NBCUniversal.
+It is owned by Versant.
 CNBC is the widest distributed of the business channels with about 84.27% of carriage.
 The channel has many international spin-offs.

 Bloomberg Television

 CNBC gained a competitor in the financial news genre with Bloomberg Television, which was created in 1994 by Bloomberg L.P., led by former New York City Mayor Michael Bloomberg.
 It is distributed worldwide through cable, satellite and internet providers, and is headquartered in New York.
 Bloomberg Television was unusual in that its Internet stream, one of the few television networks to continuously offer a video feed over the Internet since the 1990s, was free to the public; the feed was placed behind a soft paywall along with the rest of Bloomberg's Internet ventures in May 2018.